Electron-Transfer and Exchange-Interaction Model of the Ligand Hyperfine Structure of Alkylated Iron-Sulfur Clusters: Theory

+The magnitude of $K_{\mr{L}}$ was derived before in Ref.\cite{jodts2023computational} but with a negative sign.
 In this case its positivity manifests from the contributions of spin configurations $|\mr{SC}0\rangle$ and $|\mr{SC1}\rangle$.
-However, the observable signs of the ligand site HFCCs can be determined by examination of their signs in the SB DFT configurations that are favorable.
-For example, if the unique iron site is preferentiably in a spin-down state, then the SB-DFT calculations can estimate the sign of the ligand site HFCCs relative to that preferred spin orientation.
+The observable signs of the ligand site HFCCs can be determined by examination of their signs in the SB DFT configurations that are energetically favorable.
+For example, if the unique iron site is preferentially in a spin-down state, then the SB-DFT calculations would estimate the sign of the ligand site HFCCs relative to that preferred spin orientation.
 We show this procedure in the Results and Discussion section.

+The cyano ligand mathematics is not shown in this work, but it follows a similar procedure as the $\Omega$ intermediate, with a few differences in the basis: The dominant state, $|\mr{SC2}\rangle$ has oxidation state $+1$, where $S_{12}=4$ and $S_{34}=9/2$.
+For the perturbative configurations, the rhombs would be in $S_{12}=4$ and $S_{34}=4$ states.
+These spin numbers do not deviate significantly from the $\Omega$ intermediate case, and the same applies to the hopping off-diagonal Hamiltonian elements.
+Similar to the above, electrostatics outweigh exchange energies in the calculation of PT LSCs, so the model also leads to the projection factor $K_{\mr{L}}=1/3$.
+As shown in the Supporting Information section, $K_{\mr{L}}=1/3$ also holds for a two-iron model with $S=1/2$, suggesting this is a robust projection factor for alkylated systems of net doublet multiplicity.